-The Company's non-financial assets, primarily consisting of property and equipment, are periodically tested for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+The Company's non-financial assets, primarily consisting of property and equipment and goodwill, are tested for impairment annually and whenever events or changes in circumstances indicate that the carrying value may not be recoverable.

-The fair value of the non-financial assets was determined using a discounted cash-flow model that utilized Level 3 inputs.
+The fair value of property and equipment was determined using a discounted cash-flow model that utilized Level 3 inputs.
 The Company's stores are reviewed for impairment at the store level, which is the lowest level at which individual cash flows can be identified.
 In calculating future cash flows, the Company makes estimates regarding future operating results based on its experience and knowledge of market factors in which the store is located.
-For the three months ended April 30, 2017 and 2016, impairment charges were zero.
+Goodwill has been assigned to reporting units for purposes of impairment testing.
+The Company evaluates goodwill to determine if the carrying value exceeds the fair value of the reporting unit.
+For the three and six months ended July 31, 2017 and 2016, impairment charges were zero.